We Built the Saturn V (2017)

 We seem to be ready to sacrifice people to space at a relatively high cadence.

-• lupusreal 7 hours ago
+• lupusreal 7 months ago

 The Shuttle program never properly calculated their risk in the first place because NASA admins preferred happy fiction.
 Only after Challenger broke up and slammed six professional astronauts and a school teacher into the ocean were the NASA admins forced to face realistic risk figures for the program.